Frege/frege/README.md

 * the Frege [standard library]( http://www.frege-lang.org/doc/frege/Prelude.html),
 * the Frege [command-line REPL](https://github.com/Frege/frege-repl),
 * the Frege web-based, full-stack [interactive online REPL](http://try.frege-lang.org/),
+* the [FregeFX REPL](https://github.com/Dierk/frepl-gui/blob/master/README.adoc) - a JavaFX view on the REPL,
 * the Frege [Eclipse plugin](https://github.com/Frege/eclipse-plugin),
 * and the documentation tool.
 This should speak for itself regarding stability, functional completeness and performance of the language.